THE PREMIER MARKETPLACE FOR REAL GEMS

 Alexandrite stones grow in quite a few geological areas, including pegmatites, stream pebbles, and dolomitic marbles to name a few.
 However, the mines where alexandrite can be found are few and far between.

-We’ve discussed alexandrite’s scarcity, but how rare is alexandrite exactly?
+We’ve discussed alexandrite’s scarcity, but the reason why alexandrite is so rare has to do with its formation.
 To answer that question, we need to look at the conditions required for creating alexandrite.

 We know the proper conditions existed in the USSR.
 But beyond Russia, where does alexandrite come from?